GenomicsAotearoa/hts_workshop_mpi/docs/level2/22_assembly_spades.md

 The `SPAdes` assembler is a very powerful and popular assembler which utilises de Bruijn graphs to assemble short read sequence data into larger contigs.

-SPAdes is particularly good at:
+!!! note "SPAdes is particularly good at..."

     * *De novo* assembly of short read sequences (i.e. Illumina or IonTorrent)
     * Assembling small genomes (ideally <100 Mb, such as bacterial, viral, fungal, mitochondrial genomes)

-  * Despite this, it is possible to apply `SPAdes` to larger genomes and obtain very good results.
+    Despite this, it is possible to apply `SPAdes` to larger genomes and obtain very good results.

-Before beginning to work with `SPAdes` we need to ensure that our data is free from adapter sequences.
-The main reason for doing this is when we assemble sequences to form a genome, the assembler is looking for spans of nucleic acid sequence which are common to multiple reads, so that those reads can be joined together to create longer contigs.
-As the adapater sequence is an identical tag added to every read, these create regions of artificial homology between sequences which have no real connection to each other.
-Before we attempt assembly it is critical to remove these from our data.

 In order to begin, we must first find the versions of `SPAdes` installed on NeSI and load the module of interest.